Do you share LinkedIn's vision of creating economic opportunity for every member of the global workforce?

 - Teams of up to 5 individual participants are permitted.

 - Proposals should be on behalf of universities, think tanks, non-governmental organizations or other non-profit entities.
-Proposals on behalf of for-profit organizations will not be considered.
+Proposals on behalf of for-profit organizations and governments will not be considered.

 - Proposals must be submitted using the form provided by LinkedIn.